DSTIKE Hackheld · Volume 1

 - A clear-cast resin or acrylic shell exposing the distinctive purple PCB.

 The device is the embodiment of an early hacker-toolbench truism: the ESP8266 is shockingly capable for what costs $3 of silicon.
 Spacehuhn proved it in 2017 with the original Deauther proof-of-concept; DSTIKE built the productised handheld around it.
-The Hackheld V1 (purple-PCB era) is Jeff’s specific unit.
+The Hackheld V1 (purple-PCB era) is the specific unit covered by this series.

 The lineage of relevant Deauther releases: